Prathamesh-Chavan-232/dotfiles/README.md

 #### Note

-To Apply the GNOME legacy apps and shell theme copy the theme folder to ~/.themes and for gtk4.0 copy the gtk4.0 folder to ~/.config/
+- To Apply the GNOME legacy apps and shell theme copy the theme folder to ~/.themes and for
+- GTK 4 Apps copy the gtk4.0 folder to ~/.config/

 #### Install these extensions